Jim Hopper (Stranger Things): Season 2

 In flashbacks, Eleven manages to escape from the Upside Down but is forced to remain hidden in Hopper's cabin in the woods to avoid government agents.
 Hopper forbids her from leaving or from letting Mike or anyone else know that she is still alive.
 In the present, the kids prepare for Halloween.
 Eleven asks to go trick-or-treating, but Hopper insists that she needs to remain hidden.
 Hopper investigates when pumpkins patches all over town suddenly start rotting.
 The relationship between Hopper and Eleven is strained by this isolation, even more so when he cuts the wires to the television set.
 Hopper and Joyce monitor Will's visits to Hawkins Lab when he exhibits signs that he is still being influenced by the Upside Down.
 Hopper has to be rescued from the underground tunnels when he tries to explore them alone.
-He is once more instrumental in solving the mystery of the demo-dogs and the pumpkin rot, and ultimately takes Eleven to the basement in Hawkins to close the gate once more.
+He is once more instrumental in solving the mystery of the demodogs and the pumpkin rot, and ultimately takes Eleven to the basement in Hawkins to close the gate once more.
 After working with Eleven to close the gate he strikes a deal to officially adopt Eleven.